syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 **Docking** **Adapter**
-The adapter is simply a user control that contains our docking manager as its content.
+The adapter is simply a user control that contains docking manager as its content.
 The adapter has two properties— **ItemsSource** and **ActiveDocument**.
-Binding a collection of objects to the **ItemsSource** property will trigger a collection change in which the adapter will create a corresponding framework element (e.g., a Content control) in the docking manager, setting the underlying data context of the control to the business model.
+Binding a collection of objects to the **ItemsSource** property triggers a collection change where the adapter creates a corresponding framework element, example: a Content control, in the docking manager, setting the underlying data context of the control to the business model.

 {% highlight xml %}